A COMPLETE GUIDE TO TOLMIN GORGE AND TOLMIN, SLOVENIA

 GERMAN CHARNEL HOUSE

-The unusual but stunning piece of architecture can be found north from the confluence (approx. 10 min walk) by the Soča river.
+The unusual but stunning piece of architecture can be found north of the confluence (approx. 10 min walk) by the Soča river.
 Here German soldiers are buried who fell in the famous battle (Miracle of Kobarid) during WWI.

-An entrance to the yard is open, but the interior can only be visited on a tour (arranged at Tolmin museum).
+An entrance to the yard is open, but the interior can only be visited on a tour (arranged at the Tolmin museum).